 This section provides the complaint and investigation procedure for complaints of discrimination or sexual harassment, including sexual violence (except that complaints against students may be referred to student disciplinary processes).
 The Chancellor (for the System Office) and each president shall designate no fewer than two administrators to receive complaints.
+Complaints of discrimination or sexual harassment should be filed as soon as possible with the supervisor, department chair, dean, or one of the administrators listed below and/or designated by the president to receive complaints of alleged sexual harassment or discrimination.
 The administrators designated to receive the complaints may include the following: (1) the Title IX Coordinator; (2) the Affirmative Action Program Officer; (3) [(2)] the Human Resources Officer; or (4) [(3)] any other officer designated by the president.
 The President shall also designate a primary investigating officer (Primary Officer) to process all complaints.
 The Primary Officer may be any of the individuals identified above.
 All complaints, whether received by the Affirmative Action Officer, Human Resources Officer or other designated officer, must immediately be forwarded to the Primary Officer.
 All Title IX complaints must be immediately forwarded to the Title IX Coordinator.